Learning Analytics: A journal for student engagement in higher education

 A comprehensive student case management solution isn’t complete without a real-time early warning system.
 Why waste time manually sifting through data and take the risk of slowing a student’s academic progression, or missing an at risk student entirely?
 Create automated workflows that can be set to trigger when a student fails to reach their required engagement criteria.
 Identify and intervene before it’s too late.

-2. Track and measure student engagement metrics that matter
+2. Track and measure higher education student engagement metrics that matter

 Take a more proactive approach by regularly monitoring student engagement levels and re-engaging students before they critically drop-off.
 Student analytics should be clear, concise, and represent ongoing academic engagement levels.
 Beyond this, learning analytics need to reflect real life.
 Score a student’s engagement levels relative to that student’s cohort.